Azure/azure-sdk-for-net/sdk/maps/README.md

 - [Azure.Maps.Common][common] provides infrastructure shared by the other Azure Maps client libraries like localized map view enum.
 - [Azure.Maps.Rendering][render] is the rendering SDK that user can get maps images or copyrights.
-- Azure.Maps.Route allows you to get the routing information for multiple origins and destinations.
+- [Azure.Maps.Routing][route] allows you to get the routing information for multiple origins and destinations.
 - [Azure.Maps.Search][search] supports many searching functionalities for entities, point of interests (POI) or streets, and also supports reverse geocode a coordinate to a place or an entity.

 ### Install the package